 10. Practice exemplary leadership.
 Last but not least, leadership by example is one of the most powerful and proven methods of building a team that lives by a code.
 The price of exemplary leadership is high, but affordable, and the investment you make as a leader pays rewards that are immeasurable.

-Have a question for Willis?
-Ask or leave a comment below!
+Have a question for Willis or want to leave a comment?